EdrowsLuo/osudroidstrings/wiki/how to use skin.json/en.md

 Translation is in progress...

 ## Introduction
-skin.json is a skin.ini replacement after 1.6.7 is introduced，it has a speciality of being more versatile。 As it's name suggests，data will be stored in the .json format，and can be directly edited using NotePad/TextEdit。
+skin.json is a skin.ini replacement after 1.6.7 is introduced，it has a speciality of being more versatile.
+As it's name suggests，data will be stored in the .json format，and can be directly edited using NotePad/TextEdit.

 ## Example file